 I have new information.
 It was pointed out to me that Weck canning lids actually HAVE been tested.
 There was a study done under the guidance of the University of Georgia in 2014.

-This article is in depth and explains all the specifics of the testing done.
+This article I just linked is in-depth and explains all the specifics of the testing done.
 They studied traditional 2 part metal lids, plastic reusable lids, and glass lids.
 It is a very long read.
-However what stood out to me is this phrase in the introduction of the study…
+However, what stood out to me is this phrase in the introduction of the study…

 So…I leave it to you, my wise reader with a good head on your shoulders.
 You decide if you are comfortable with using these jars.

 As for me, I probably will not use these in a pressure canner as Pia does in the article below.
 The traditional lids are so convenient and Weck canning jar lids are expensive for the amount of canning I do.

 But I am encouraged by the study done.
 And I really, really, really want to use them to create some gift jam jars, because like I said above…Weck jars are just soooo very pretty!